jorop/landscaping-docs/docs/vegetation.md

 ## Automation

-This feature helps to populate tiled landscapes with procedural foliage.
-It loads every level of the tiled landscape, spawns the foliage and then saves and unloads it.
+This feature helps to populate World Composition / World Partition worlds with procedural foliage.
+It loads every World Composition Level, spawns the foliage and then saves and unloads it.
+For World Partition see [Enable Large Worlds](settings.md?id=enable-large-worlds)
-> In Unreal Engine 5, because the UE API changed, only the `Procedural Foliage Spawner` is created and it's brush size is set to the bounds of the Landscape.
-Click `Resimulate` in the Details tab of the `Procedural Foliage Spawner` to populate the Landscape with foliage.

 ## Procedural Foliage